Sobolev estimates for the Keller-Segel system and applications to the JKO scheme: Introduction

-Our objective is to prove that in the subcritical case, the regime where solutions of the Keller-Segel are known to exist globally, that they are bounded in $L^{\infty}(0,T; W^{1,p}(\Omega))$ for all $1 \leq p < \infty$ by a constant depending only on $T$ and the initial condition $\rho_{0}$, and that these estimates are also available in the JKO scheme.
+Our objective is to prove that {in a subcritical case defined by the initial data, the solutions of the Keller-Segel exist globally}, and that they are bounded in $L^{\infty}(0,T; W^{1,p}(\Omega))$ for all $1 \leq p < \infty$ by a constant depending only on $T$ and the initial condition $\rho_{0}$, and that these estimates are also available in the JKO scheme.
 Finally we prove that the curve defined by the scheme converges strongly in the space $L^2(0,T; H^{2}(\Omega))$. \\

 \textbf{Chemotaxis and the Keller-Segel system.} Chemotaxis refers to the ability of cells to detect chemical signals in their environment and change their movement accordingly.
 It was first identified in bacterias by Engelmann and Pfeffer in the 1880s.
 This process plays a critical role in many biological applications, including immune responses, wound healing, and microbial behavior.